Historic Site Management

 The brick and brownstone Gothic Revival-style house was constructed in 1888 for New Yorker Daniel Robert by the New England firm of Lambert and Bunnell and was designed to be a faithful replica of Alexander Jackson Davis’ 1847 Harral House in Bridgeport, Connecticut (no longer extant).
 In 1923, it became the Elks Lodge, and a ballroom addition (now the borough library) was constructed in 1939.
 It was purchased by the borough in 1958 for use as the municipal hall.

-The Trust grant would fund the restoration of 15 original windows, including removal of existing storm windows, sash and frame restoration and painting, hardware restoration and weather stripping installation.
+The 2018 Trust grant helped fund an update to a 2008 preservation plan.
+The 2015 Trust grant helped fund the restoration of 15 original windows, including removal of existing storm windows, sash and frame restoration and painting, hardware restoration and weather-stripping installation.

 For more information, click here.